 This generation will certainly the workforce of the future and contributes to companies’ success.
 With a raise of technology and the popularity of LinkedIn as well as numerous career website, the competition for talent has never been more severe.
 Companies no longer possess the upper hand like they did many years ago.
 The recruitment process is a two-way street where the candidates can choose where they belong to.

-Understanding the trend and the facts about what the future of workforce, companies should make effort to engage and attract this population through their commitment in CSR activities.
 They can show the future candidates that they are willing to lead the way for them to contribute not only to the company but also a greater cause: the society and the environment.
 Talent attraction will be much easier and on point with the coherence in activities and policies.
 An employee who does not only care about his own benefit will sacrifice more for the growth of the company.

 In conclusion, CSR is more than just a topic nowadays, it has become a worldwide focus and a real global task that every company needs to take part in.
 CSR compliance can not only reinforce best practices in HRM but also create actual social impacts and inspiration for the new generation, the targeted workforce of the future.